itsToggle/plex_debrid/README.md

 <details>
   <summary><b><u>Dockerized Version:</u></b></summary>

+  0. Clone this repository with git or click on "code" (top right) and then "download zip"
   1. Run 'docker build -t plex_debrid .'
   2. Run 'docker run -ti plex_debrid'
-  3. The script will guide you through the initial setup.
+  3. The script will guide you through the initial setup and the next steps.
+When setting up plex_debrid, you will be prompted to choose the 3 main services that this script connects:
+  4. Pick and setup at least one **content service** which plex_debrid should monitor for new content
+  5. Pick and setup a **library service**, which plex_debrid will use to determine if content has already been downloaded.
+  6. Pick and setup at least one **debrid service**, which plex_debrid will use to download content.
-  4. You're done!
+  7. You're done!
-  5. Choose option '1' to run the download automation.
+  8. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
-  6. Read the rest of the README!
+  9. Read the rest of the README!

 </details>

 ## Usage:

 <details>
-  <summary><b><u>Managing your Plex Content:</u></b></summary>
+  <summary><b><u>Integrating Plex:</u></b></summary>

   - The Plex Watchlist and the Discover feature are only available for accounts that are linked to an email address - so no managed accounts.
-  - You've already added one user in the initial setup.
-To allow content download by other users that youve invited to your Plex Home, create a new user by navigation to '/Settings/Content Services/Plex/Plex users/Edit/Add user'.
+  - To allow content download by other users that youve invited to your Plex Home, create a new user by navigation to '/Settings/Content Services/Plex/Plex users/Edit/Add user'.
   - You and the users you've added can now browse the Discover part of Plex and download content by adding it to the Plex Watchlist.
   - By default, your *entire* Plex Library (including shares) is checked before downloading anything and the script will avoid duplicate downloads.
 To limit this library check to specific library sections, navigate to '/Settings/Content Services/Plex/Plex library check/Edit'
   - If you want to delete something from your Plex server, make sure that you've removed it from your Watchlist first.
 Otherwise the script will see that its in your watchlist and not on your server and will simply download it again.